 The bond between members of the ASJJ brought about a common jujutsu syllabus and standardisation in the grading assessment criteria.
 As the peak body for jujutsu the ASJJ was granted authority in 1982 to administer the National Coaching Accreditation Scheme (NCAS) for all jujutsu instructors throughout Australia.

-A research thesis is progressing within Koshinryu Jujutsu Australia on the history of jujutsu in Australia detailing events from as early as 1878 and covering the live and times of Ryugoro Fukushima both in Australia and New Zealand.
+A research thesis is progressing within the ASJJ on the history of jujutsu in Australia detailing events from as early as 1878 and covering the live and times of Ryugoro Fukushima both in Australia and New Zealand.
 This thesis records details from the ASJJ archives including a complete register of Black Belt gradings and a chronology of major events, plus identifies many of the significant schools of jujutsu involved with the ASJJ.

-The grading authority of Koshinryu Jujutsu Australia passed down over the years is preserved in perpetuation with our Grandmaster and administered in accordance with the rules of grading, by the senior graduate members.
+The grading authority of the ASJJ and Koshinryu Jujutsu Australia passed down over the years is preserved in perpetuation with our Grandmaster and administered in accordance with the rules of grading, by the senior graduate members.

 © Copyright and Disclaimer …Click here